Claudia Riegler (snowboarder)

 Claudia Riegler (born 7 July 1973 in Vienna) is a snowboarder from Austria.
-She competed for Austria at the 2010 Winter Olympics in parallel giant slalom, finishing seventh.
-Riegler later captured silver and bronze medals at the 2011 FIS Snowboarding World Championships.
+She has competed at five Winter Olympics, with her best result being a seventh for Austria at the 2010 Winter Olympics in parallel giant slalom.
+Riegler also captured silver and bronze medals at the 2011 FIS Snowboarding World Championships and gold at the 2015 FIS Snowboarding World Championships.

-She is a sister of Manuela Riegler.
+She is a sister of Manuela Riegler and Heinz Riegler.